 Yellow zone = caution

-- Your peak flow rate is 50 to 80 percent of your personal best, an indication that your asthma is getting worse.
+- Your peak flow rate is 50% to 80% of your personal best, an indication that your asthma is getting worse.

 - You may have signs and symptoms such as coughing, wheezing or chest tightness — but your peak flow rates may decrease before symptoms appear.